PatrickDarian/patrickdarian.github.io/index.md

 **[Home](/)** | **[Research & Thesis](/research/)** | **[Teaching Experience](/teaching/)** | **[Curriculum Vitae](/cv/)**
 ---

+> **Note:** This website is currently under active development as I transition into graduate study.
+Sections are being regularly updated to reflect recent research preprints and ongoing academic coursework.
 # About Me

 Welcome to my academic homepage!
 I am a final-year Mathematics undergraduate student at the University of Indonesia, specializing in Pure Mathematics and Discrete Structures.
 I'm currently finishing my undergraduate study, working on my research, and looking for a masters degree in mathematics.